XiaoyingLiu6/XiaoyingLiu6.github.io/index.md

 TPC member for IEEE ICC’20 - MWN Symposium (Mobile and Wireless Networks)

+Member of China Computer Federation

+Member of IEEE

 Reviewers for IEEE Transactions on Mobile Computing, IEEE Transactions on Wireless Communications, IEEE Transactions on Communications, IEEE Transactions on Vehicular Technology, Computer Networks, and so on.

 ## Project